Classes & Presentations

 As a freethinker myself, I am grounded in a humanistic, naturalistic philosophy.
 Though secular and non-supernatural in worldview, I am not anti-religious (my wife is a minister and so are close friends).
 I enjoy addressing these ideas and issues in respectful discussion with people of faith and no faith.

-As I often say, I’m more interested in building bridges than defending walls.
+As I often say, I’m more interested in building bridges than defending walls (except the Wall of Separation).

 Feel free to contact me to teach or speak in your location.